TigrinyaNLP/TigrinyaNLP.github.io/docs/Spelling Checker/introduction.md

 | *Tigrinya LanguageTool in Microsoft Word* |

-##Spelling Checker
+## Spelling Checker

 The Hunspell dictionary is based on the words crawled from internet by [Biniam](https://www.cs.ru.nl/~biniam/geez/) and [Fitsum](https://github.com/fgaim/Tigrinya-WordCount)
 The dictionary has over half a million unique words that appeared on Internet more than once on different document.
 This list does have errors, but the incorrect words have low frequency, which means if they are suggested, they will be ranked low on the suggestion list.

-Language Tool also supports POS taggers and word2vec embedding with can farther improve the quality of the spelling checker.
+Language Tool also supports POS taggers and word2vec embedding which can farther improve the quality of the spelling checker.

-##Grammar Checker
+## Grammar Checker
 Grammar rules can be specified in an xml format file named 'grammar.xml'.
 For example the above rule for 'ቤት ክርስትያን' can be specified as following

 ```